crh2302/2171-swen-610-01-2-CJSR/docs/DesignDoc.md

 #### Limitations
 Our application did encounter some bugs/limitations that were unable to be fixed.
 The following are the bugs our group was not able to correct:
   1. If a player submits an illegal move, the application still changes turn even though the piece is replaced back in its original location.
   2. Upon a page refresh, if the player has not submitted their move, the disc disappears from the board.
+  3. If player 1 continually submits illegal moves, player 2 becomes unable to make a move.

+Possible solutions to these issues could have been:
+  1. Increasing the automatic refresh time, or getting rid of it completely.
+  2. Adding a validation to check the state of the move (or making submit button turn inactive if the move is illegal) before it can be   officially submitted.
+This handles the illegal move, but still switching turns problem.
+This would also solve the third issue listed,   that player 2 can’t make a move when player 1 submits illegal moves continuously.

 ## Application Domain